Republic of the Philippines country brief

 Australia and the Philippines have a long history of bilateral cooperation.
 Diplomatic relations were established when Australia opened a Consulate-General in Manila on 22 May 1946.
 An Australian Ambassador to the Philippines was appointed in 1957.
 The Philippines opened an Embassy in Canberra in 1962.

 Australia and the Philippines cooperate closely in a broad range of areas, including defence, counter-terrorism, law enforcement and development.
 Australia has the following regular bilateral meetings with the Philippines: a Foreign and Trade Ministers’ meeting (the Philippines-Australia Ministerial Meeting, or ‘PAMM’) and associated PAMM business dialogue and senior officials’ meeting; counter-terrorism consultations; annual joint defence cooperation consultations; a joint working group on mining; an agriculture forum; a climate change dialogue; and a strategic dialogue.
-Philippine President Benigno S. Aquino III visited Australia from 24-26 October 2012, meeting the Prime Minister and the Governor-General in Canberra, and the NSW Premier in Sydney.
-Leaders held wide-ranging discussions, witnessed the signing of a new Air Services Agreement between Australia and the Philippines, which will help lay the groundwork for increased trade and people to people links, and announced a development program which will contribute to building peace and stability in Mindanao by improving access to education.
+Philippine President Benigno S. Aquino III visited Australia from 24-26 October 2012, meeting then Prime Minister Julia Gillard and the Governor-General in Canberra, and the NSW Premier in Sydney.
+They held wide-ranging discussions, issued a joint statement, witnessed the signing of a new Air Services Agreement between Australia and the Philippines, which will help lay the groundwork for increased trade and people to people links, and announced a development program which will contribute to building peace and stability in Mindanao by improving access to education.

 The Governor-General of Australia, Quentin Bryce, visited the Philippines from 11-14 April 2012.
 She met members of the Government of the Philippines, including President Aquino, with whom she discussed new opportunities for bilateral cooperation and our growing development assistance program.
 She also visited poverty alleviation and disaster risk management projects in Taguig City, Manila, which are supported through Australia's aid program.

-The then Foreign Minister Rudd and the Minister for Trade, Craig Emerson, hosted the third Philippines-Australia Ministerial Meeting (PAMM) in Canberra on 16 June 2011 with their Philippine counterparts, Foreign Secretary Albert del Rosario and Secretary of Trade and Industry, Gregory Domingo.
+On 16 June 2011, then-Foreign Minister Rudd and then-Minister for Trade, Craig Emerson, hosted the third Philippines-Australia Ministerial Meeting (PAMM) in Canberra with their Philippine counterparts, Foreign Secretary Albert del Rosario and Secretary of Trade and Industry, Gregory Domingo.
 They issued a Joint Ministerial Statement covering counter-terrorism, defence and security, the peace process in southern Philippines, development assistance, trade and investment, and regional and multilateral engagement.

 The Philippines is buoyed by economic growth, yet more than 42 million Filipinos survive on less than $2 a day.
 Helping the Philippines to tackle poverty will contribute to prosperity for one of Australia’s nearest neighbour, and build greater security for the Asia region.